stupidpupil/hp_n36-40-54l_health_led_drivers/README.md

 I don't know how to control the red LED, but the blue and orange LEDs are controlled using the general-purpose-input-output (GPIO) pins from the southbridge (AMD SB820M) of the motherboard itself.

+Specifically:
-Specifically the blue LED is controlled using pin 188 and the orange LED is controlled using pin 187.
+* the blue LED is controlled using pin 188 and
+* the orange LED is controlled using pin 187.

 (These pins are also one of the SMBus/i2c pairs - 'port 4' on the main SMBus controller.
 In other versions of the southbridge they're also used for PS/2 ports.
 This is documented in the [AMD SB820M Southbridge Databook](https://support.amd.com/TechDocs/47283.pdf).)